BBBase-EHeresy/PPPub/docs/quick_start/battlehost_quickstart_rules_guide.md

 **OBJECTIVES**

 This is a battle to the death; the first side to wipe out all their opponent's models is the winner!

-**LAYOUT**

-The battlefield is sparse and ready for conflict.
-There is no terrain used in this game.

 ![](../media/quick_start/the_forces_clash_map.jpg)